DANI: You remember everything.

-What it would be like to watch each film for the first time in reverse order?
+What would it be like to watch each film for the first time in reverse order?
 That would be intense.
 It would be like a mystery, how did this all begin?
 Because we can never do that with our relationships.
 None of us were being recorded the day we met our significant other, how could we be?
-We didn’t know who that person was going to be in our lives.
+We didn’t know who that person was going to remain in our lives.

 For my part, I am glad there are no photos from the night I met my wife.
 First of all, they would probably have my ex-wife in them, too, and part that is always awkward.
 Also, my personal appearance in late 1989 was fucking embarrassing.